-- Test Administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) for each student.
+- Wooden No. 2 pencils with eraser(s) - Blank scratch paper - Test Administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) for each student.
 Students can request more scratch paper during the Section, if needed. - If graph paper is used during instruction, it is recommended that schools provide graph paper as scratch paper for mathematics Sections. - Test Administrators are responsible for collecting all used scratch paper to be securely destroyed.
 Schools may reuse unused scratch paper (only if paper is completely blank). - Calculators (see Calculators section for additional information) - Mathematics tools (see Mathematics Tools for Administration section for additional information) - Materials necessary for the administration of accommodations or accessibility features (For a full list of materials included in accommodated kits, see Section 6.2.) - Timing device such as a clock or watch, to keep track of time during testing (if one is not clearly visible within the testing room) - "Testing Please Do Not Disturb," "Go On" (PBT only), and "Stop" (PBT only) signs to post on the doors of the testing rooms or the board (a copy of the sign is available in the TAMs)